Update - The Town and Country Planning ( General Permitted Development Order etc. ) (England) (Amendment ) Order 2023

 To camp or use a caravan ( inc motorhomes and campervans ) for human habitation on land in England or Wales requires express permission from the land occupier and the land occupier must ensure they have sufficient rights to allow camping or caravanning on the site.
 You should not use your caravan or camp on unadopted land, car parks or in laybys other than those with express permission granted such as motorway service or truck stopovers.
 Doing so may constitute an unauthorised encampment and be enforceable under section 77 of The Criminal Justice and Public Order Act 1994.

 * Scottish land reforms allow non motorised wild camping on any land however permission should be sought for the land ooccupier.
-The gives further guidance on Scottish sites
+The outdoor access code gives further guidance on Scottish sites

 What is a caravan